Integrating Genesys Predictive Engagement into Genesys Engage on-premises

 - Event tracking with tag managers

 - Required Genesys Cloud domains

 To deploy the agent desktop, which is a required component for Predictive Engagement integration into a Genesys Engage installation, see the following document:

 Developers integrate Genesys Widgets into the consumer-facing website and can customize web tracking.
-You can find information about how to perform these tasks in the following documents:
+For more information about how to perform these tasks, see the following documents:

 - Integration with Genesys Widgets; for the complete Genesys Widgets (on-premises) documentation, see Genesys Widgets.

 Agents use the Predictive Engagement gadgets that are embedded in the agent desktop, Workspace Desktop Edition (WDE), to view journey information about the customer who is using your website.
 For information about using the Genesys Engage agent desktop in on-premises installations, see the following documents: